codewars/docs/content/references/kata-trainer.md

 Revert the kata trainer to its original state.
 Choosing this action will reset the contents of both the solution and the sample tests editors to that provided by the kata author, _resulting in the loss of any code you have written_.

 ### Test
 This button will run your solution against the contents of the sample tests editor, offering a quick way to verify basic functionality and correctness of your code.
+It also ensures the contents of the solution editor are saved, should you leave the trainer and return later.

 ### Attempt
 The attempt button will run your solution against the kata's full test suite.
 These test cases are not shown in the editor, but you will see their results in the Output panel.
 Passing all tests is a pre-requisite to submitting your solution and completing the kata.
 If your attempt is successful, this button will turn green and change its label to "Submit".
 Clicking it again will then submit your solution, marking the kata as completed, and take you to the solutions page.